 The interview is critical to ensuring that you find the right person for your specific needs.
 No one wants to waste the time, energy and money in redoing the process all over again if a new worker doesn’t work out.
 So here are a few tips to master the interview process with a remote worker so you can be more productive.

 Validate your Criteria

 Have a list of questions ready and available to confirm all of the criteria you laid out.
 If your position is highly technical, you may ask to see proof of expertise or administer your own test.
 You may choose to ask a few behavioral type questions to determine how the candidate responds to different situations.
 You could also ask to see the candidate’s online profile with examples of previous work.
 The key is to validate that the candidate is a great match for your business before you make an offer.

 Honesty is the Best Policy

-If your remote worker already has experience in the virtual world, the chances are he or she is already used to the expectations that come with the territory.
+If a remote worker already has experience in the virtual world, the chances are he or she is already used to the expectations that come with the territory.
 But do not make that assumption.
 Instead, be brutally honest about your expectations.
 It is far better to lay out exactly what you expect right from the beginning rather than find yourself with surprises later on.
 This goes both ways.
-Directly ask your candidate what their expectations are from you and your company.
+Directly ask the candidate what their expectations are from you and your company.
 When it comes to finding the right remote worker, honesty is definitely the best policy.

 In order to master the interview with a remote worker, you’ll likely have to tweak your interviewing style a bit.
-But if you spend some time analyzing the type of employee that is the perfect match for your company and the specific position you need to fill, and then validate those qualities in your interview, you’ll ensure that you are hiring the ideal remote worker for your business!
+But if you spend some time analyzing the type of worker that is the perfect match for your company and the specific position you need to fill, and then validate those qualities in your interview, you’ll ensure that you are hiring the ideal remote worker for your business!

 Melissa Ricker is a nuclear engineer and a professional freelance writer specializing in career growth, technical writing and online entrepreneurship.
 She writes a blog, Engineered Motherhood, for working mothers who need help balancing career growth and time management.